rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 than ever to ensure that your business is not compromised.

-#### Control Panel Password Management

-Access to the control panel is the key to the kingdom.
-Every precaution should be taken to prevent unwanted guests from accessing this powerful tool.

-- Always set up Two-Factor Authentication
-- Consider setting restrictions such as for admin access such as [**Login restricted to IP addresses**](/how-to/manage-email-administrators-with-the-cloud-office-control-panel/) or disabling [**Allow simultaneous logins using this Administrative ID**](/how-to/manage-email-administrators-with-the-cloud-office-control-panel/).
+### Common password attack types

+**Phishing** - Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users such as usernames, passwords, credit card numbers, and the like.
+In email, phishing scams commonly utilize a method of email impersonation called [spoofing](/how-to/).
+A successful phishing attach is particularly damaging because you have volunteered your current credentials to the scammer and they now have access.

+    - Never use the same password for different sites and accounts.
+Employing this policy helps contain the damage if you are phished.
+    - Immediately change your password if you suspect you have fallen victim to a phishing attack.
+    - Alert your company of the attack.

+**Malware** - Malicious software that collects information from you without your knowledge.
+Passwords are captured through keystroke logging.

+    - Always make sure that you regularly update things like your operating systems, internet browser, and any other software you regularly use.
+    - Be cautious of any email that includes a link or attachment, regardless of who it appears to be sent from.
+    - Install an antivirus program.

+**Hammering** - Hackers will try a list of common passwords against a list of usernames in hopes that a user will match a common password.

+    - Create a stronger password.
+Is the password you are considering on a list of *Top 25 Most Common Passwords*?
+Is the password similar in any way?
+If so, you are a prime target for this attack and should strengthen your password.

+**Proof compromise** Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
+If a hacker has the information to reset your password, they have no need for you current password.

+    - Always keep any contact information current so that outdated information cannot be used to reset your password.

-### Creating an Effective Password
+### Password best practices

 Meeting password requirements does not create a password robust enough to stop someone determined to access your account.
-A strong password is does not fit a pattern.
-While password requirements help prevent the most egregious of weak passwords, they do not make a password unpredictable which is what we want from a strong password.
+While password requirements help prevent the most egregious of weak passwords, they do not make a password unbreakable.

+1. User education.
+A compromise that starts with one user will quickly spread to many.
+Ensure that your users are taking precautions and know

 Consider the following when crafting a new password: